MariaBego56/ubuntu-server-documentation/how-to/wireguard-vpn/site-to-site.md

-(wireguard-vpn-site-to-site)=
 # WireGuard VPN site-to-site

 Another usual VPN configuration where one could deploy WireGuard is to connect two distinct networks over the internet.
 Here is a simplified diagram:

-The following code-block will be rendered as a Mermaid diagram:

 ```mermaid
 flowchart LR